wiresandwifi/ciscoConfigureAccessPorts/README.md

 # How To Use
 - Install Python.
 - Install modules found in requirements.txt.
-  - Use "pip install -r requirements.txt" to install all modules automatically
+  - Use "pip install -r requirements.txt" to install all modules automatically.
-- Configure CSV file with port/service and IP/hostname of network device
+- Configure CSV file with port/service and IP/hostname of network device.
-- Configure text file commands_to_send.txt with commands to send to network device
+- Configure text file commands_to_send.txt with commands to send to network device.
+- Run configure_accessport.py to start the script.
+- Enter username, password (and optionally enable password, see comments in configure_accessport.py).
+- Commands are executed on device one by one and logged to textfile.
+- At the end of script, user is informed of failed connections.

 # Example